Papua (province): Arts and performance

-There are a lot of traditional dances that are native to the province of Papua.
-Each Papuan tribe would usually have their unique traditional dances.
+There are many traditional dances native to Papua, and each Papuan tribe usually has their own unique traditional dances.

-The Yospan dance (Indonesian: Tarian Yospan) is a type of social association dance in Papua which is a traditional dance originating from the coastal regions of Papua, namely Biak, Yapen and Waropen, which are often played by the younger people as a form of friendship.
-Initially, the Yospan dance originated from two dances called Yosim and Pancar, which were eventually combined into one.
-Hence, Yospan is an acronym for Yosim and Pancar.
-When performing the Yosim dance, which originated from Yapen and Waropen, the dancers invited other residents to be immersed in the songs sung by a group of singers and music instrument holders.
-The musical instruments used are simple, which consist of ukulele and guitar, musical instruments that are not native to Papua.
-There is also a tool that functions as a bass with three ropes.
-The rope is usually made from rolled fibers, a type of pandanus leaf, which can be found in the forests of the coastal areas of Papua.
-A musical instrument called Kalabasa is also played during the dance, it is made of dried Calabash,and then filled with beads or small stones that are played by simply shaking it.
-The women dancers wear woven sarongs to cover their chests, and decorative heads with flowers and bird feathers.
-Meanwhile, the male dancers would usually wear shorts, open chests, heads also decorated with bird feathers.
-The Pancar dance that originated from Biak is only accompanied by a tifa, which is the traditional musical instrument of the coastal tribes in Papua.
+The Yospan dance (Tarian Yospan) is a type of traditional and social association dance originating from the coastal regions of Papua, namely Biak, Yapen, and Waropen; it is often performed by young people as a form of friendship.
+Initially, the Yospan dance originated from two dances called Yosim and Pancar, which were eventually combined into one—hence, Yospan is an acronym of the words Yosim and Pancar.
+When performing the Yosim dance, originally from Yapen and Waropen, the dancers often invited other residents to listen.
+The instruments usually consist of ukulele and guitar, neither of which are native to Papua, as well as a form of bass with three strings made from rolled pandanus fibers leaf found in coastal forest.
+A musical instrument called kalabasa is also played during the dance, made of dried calabash, and then filled with beads or small stones that are shaken to produce sound.
+Female dancers wear woven sarongs to cover their chests, and decorative heads with flowers and bird feathers.
+Meanwhile, the male dancers would usually wear shorts, open chests, and with heads also decorated with bird feathers.
+The Pancar dance originating from Biak is only accompanied by a tifa, the traditional musical instrument of the coastal tribes in Papua.